TessellationAshpool/gen8to2conv/README.md

 <br>
 Note: this software was compiled on Ubuntu 21.10.
 If a different distro is used, e.g., WSL2, it may need to be recompiled to run successfully.
 See "compiling software" directions below for that.<br>
 <br>
 Some post-processing of the generated images in an image editor by the user may be wanted to customize them based on user preferences.
-This software aims to do most of the texture conversion work automatically, and allow the user to make any final touches wanted.<br>
+This software aims to do most of the texture conversion work automatically, and allow the user to make any final touches wanted.
+A known issue is that some lines between face texture sections may not be blended correctly.
+A blur brush in an image editor (e.g., [GIMP](https://www.gimp.org)) can be used to fix the blending in the textures.
+Perhaps in the future the software can be programmed to do the blending automatically.<br>
 <br>
 ### Development guide: